 The University has processes in place to check the suitability of staff and students whose duties and responsibilities involve regular contact or supervision of children or adults who may be vulnerable.
 The University is committed to seeking to ensure that appropriate suitability checks are carried out in relation to staff including criminal record checks and other checks where appropriate.
-Please refer to the University's Disclosure and Barring Checks (DBS) Policy for further information.
+Please refer to the Human Resources (HR) policies and procedures - Policies | UWE Bristol for further information.